-Is there an expectation that we call families on our own private phones?
+• Is there an expectation that we call families on our own private phones?
 What if I use my personal device for work related purposes?
-Updated from 3/20 comfortable with using a personal device, then it is encouraged for educators to use one of the other district provided tools such as Schoology.
+Updated from 3/20

 Best practice is to not check personal email on district computers and to avoid using your personal devices for work related purposes.
 If you do use your personal device, any records that are created are subject to the Public Records Act.